WHITEHALL’S NAVAL HERITAGE WEEKEND / ARNOLD’S NAVY

 Jack Kelly

-Award-winning historian and author of God Save Benedict Arnold (2023) and Valcour: The 1776 Campaign That Saved the Cause of Liberty (2021).
-Praised by Kirkus Reviews and The Wall Street Journal for vivid, novelistic storytelling of Revolutionary War naval combat.
+Award-winning historian and author of God Save Benedict Arnold: The True Story of America’s Most Hated Man (2023) and Valcour: The 1776 Campaign That Saved the Cause of Liberty (2021).
+Praised by Kirkus Reviews and The Wall Street Journal for vivid, novelistic storytelling of Revolutionary War naval combat from a fresh perspective.

 Jim Nelson

-Maritime historian and author of Benedict Arnold’s Navy, detailing the shipbuilding efforts at Skenesborough (modern-day Whitehall) and the naval campaign that shaped the war in the North.
+A former professional mariner, now a maritime historian and author of more than 30 works of fiction and nonfiction, including Benedict Arnold’s Navy: The Ragtag Fleet That Lost the Battle of Lake Champlain but Won the American Revolution.
+This book details the shipbuilding efforts at Skenesborough (modern-day Whitehall) and the naval campaign that shaped the course of the war in the North.

 Chris Sabick